"Picturesque Countryside

 Family

-Jean SCHLEICH (Mar 21,1791-1847) married Barbara HANSEN (Jan 4, 1799-1863) from Boulaide, daughter of Jean Hansen and Suzanne Guilleaume on Dec 8, 1819, and took over the operation of the Boulaide mill.
-According to Marco NEU, a researcher descended from #8 below, Barbara was born at the mill.
-We don't know how Jean came to Boulaide, but his older brother Frantz had married a GOERES and I wonder if there's some connection to the GOERENS/GOEREND family.
+On Dec 8 1819, Jean SCHLEICH (Mar 21,1791-1847) married Barbara HANSEN (HANZEN) (Apr 1, 1799-Mar 28, 1863) from Boulaide, who was the daughter of Jean Hansen and Susanne Guilleaume.
+They were farmers in Boulaide who took over the operation of the Boulaide mill.
+We don't know how Jean came to Boulaide, but we noticed that his older brother Frantz had married a GOERES and I wonder if there's some connection to the GOERENS/GOEREND family.
 Jean and Barbara married in Boulaide.
 They had the following children:

 - Jean SCHLEICH Feb 19 1825 m Anna KEMP (born Oct 3 1835 in Finsterthal, the daughter of François-Joseph KEMP, a farm laborer living at the mill as of Aug 20, 1845, when Anna's brother François was born there) on Feb 11 1861 in Boulaide.
-They had one daughter Marguerithe SCHLEICH born Jan 2 1864 at the mill.
-The family moved to Bras, Belgium and had several more children.
+They had one daughter Marguerithe SCHLEICH born Jan 2 1864.
+Jean also worked at the mill and lived there with a large group of Kemp relatives.
+The family moved to Bras, Belgium after 1864 and had several more children.

 - Michel SCHLEICH Aug 9 1827 m Catherine (or Clara, or Claire) SCHROEDER (born Sep 15 1831 Tintange, Belgium) on May 18 1864 in Boulaide.
-Their children were Marie, Antoine, Frédéric, Cathérine, and Jean SCHLEICH, born between 1865 and 1873. they lived in Tintange, Belgium.
+Their children were Marie, Antoine, Frédéric, Cathérine, and Jean SCHLEICH, born between 1865 and 1873.
+They moved to Tintange, Belgium.

 - Marie SCHLEICH Jan 15 1830 m Nicolas WOLLES (born July 28 1828 in Arsdorf) on May 7 1856 in Arsdorf.
 Marie died Feb 26, 1864 in Arsdorf.
 They had one child, Pierre WOLLES, born 1858, who married Susanne FRETZ.